• >

 What are your rights?

-If you experience long delays flying within the EU, the Denied Boarding Regulation means that you have the right to assistance and possibly compensation.
+If you experience long delays flying from airports in the UK or the EU, the Denied Boarding Regulation means that you have the right to assistance and possibly compensation.

-They also apply to all other flights on European airlines that land at an EU airport, for example a flight from New York to Heathrow with British Airways.
+The rules also apply to flights on UK or EU airlines that land at an EU airport, or to UK airlines landing at a UK airport, for example a flight from New York to Heathrow with British Airways.

-While delays caused by extraordinary circumstances may not be covered by your airline, they might be covered by your travel insurance so check your policy documents.
+While delays caused by extraordinary circumstances are not covered by your airline, they might be covered by your travel insurance so check your policy documents.

 What counts as an extraordinary circumstance?

-This is typically an event which is out of your airline's control, like extreme weather, bird strikes, political unrest, or staff strikes.
+This is typically an event which is out of your airline's control, like extreme weather, bird strikes, political unrest, or industrial action.

 The rules do not define extraordinary circumstances, so it is down to your airline to explain why your delay was out of their control if they reject your claim.